opsani/servox/README.md

 #### Creating a new Event

-Events can be created either programmatically via the `Connector.create_event()` class methd or declaratively via the `event()` decorator:
+Events can be created either programmatically via the `Connector.create_event()` class method or declaratively via the `event()` decorator:

 ```python